 The shampoo doesn’t dry out skin:

 These days, you have to shop carefully if you want to find a hand soap that won’t leave your hands feeling completely parched after washing.
 If your skin is especially sensitive, a shampoo can be helpful in that it won’t suck out the moisture from your sensitive skin.
-Check out some great options at Hot Styling Tool Guide.

 The shampoo is cheaper than hand soap: